pretix/pretix/doc/plugins/exhibitors.rst

 booth                                 string                     Booth number (or ``null``).
-Maximum 100 characters. locale                                string                     Locale for communication with the exhibitor. access_code                           string                     Access code for the exhibitor to access their data or use the lead scanning app (read-only). allow_lead_scanning                   boolean                    Enables lead scanning app allow_lead_access                     boolean                    Enables access to data gathered by the lead scanning app allow_voucher_access                  boolean                    Enables access to data gathered by exhibitor vouchers comment                               string                     Internal comment, not shown to exhibitor
+Maximum 100 characters. locale                                string                     Locale for communication with the exhibitor. access_code                           string                     Access code for the exhibitor to access their data or use the lead scanning app (read-only). lead_scanning_access_code             string                     Access code for the exhibitor to use the lead scanning app but not access data (read-only). allow_lead_scanning                   boolean                    Enables lead scanning app allow_lead_access                     boolean                    Enables access to data gathered by the lead scanning app allow_voucher_access                  boolean                    Enables access to data gathered by exhibitor vouchers lead_scanning_scope_by_device         string                     Enables lead scanning to be handled as one lead per attendee
+                                                                 per scanning device, instead of only per exhibitor. comment                               string                     Internal comment, not shown to exhibitor
 ===================================== ========================== =======================================================